The 15 Best B2B Customer Support Software in 2025: Free & Paid Options

 Key features of modern B2B customer support software

-Business messaging integration: Native support for Slack Connect, Microsoft Teams, Discord, and other platforms where your B2B customers actually communicate.
+Business messaging integration: Native support for Slack Connect, Microsoft Teams, Discord, and other platforms where your B2B customers actually communicate — not bolted-on integrations that pull conversations out of context.

 Account management: Tools to manage complex B2B relationships with multiple contacts, ongoing projects, and account health tracking.

-Developer-friendly APIs: Robust APIs and webhooks that allow deep integration with your existing business tools and custom workflows.
+Developer-friendly APIs: A fully public GraphQL API — the same one Plain uses internally — with webhooks that allow deep integration with your existing tools and custom workflows.
+Engineering-led support teams can build anything on top of it.

-Technical support workflows: Features designed for escalating technical issues to engineering teams and tracking resolution progress.
+Technical support workflows: Features designed for escalating technical issues to engineering teams via Linear, GitHub, and Jira, with full visibility into resolution progress.

 Integration ecosystem: Pre-built connections to CRM systems, project management tools, and development platforms commonly used in B2B environments.